bigsens-iot/bigsens-service-gateway/README.md

 | 8 | 0.0.0.0:1007    | ui.base          | `[ msg1, msg2, ... ]` |
 | . | ...             | ...              | ...                   |

 Service identification based on the `Universally Unique IDentifier (UUID)` [RFC4122](https://tools.ietf.org/html/rfc4122) standard.
 Every service contains mandatory metadata like `UUID` and `Service Name`.
 Identification goes during connection between service and `Root Service`, it's called the service announcement with the message `SERVICE_ANNCE`.
-The `SERVICE_ANNCE` is a broadcast message and others services will be notified about new service.
+The `SERVICE_ANNCE` is a broadcast message and others services will be notified about announcement.